sebsjames/maths/docs/ref/vec.md

 vec<S, N+1> plus_one_dim () const;
 vec<S, N+1> plus_one_dim (const S val) const;
 ```
-Returns a `morph::vec` with one additional or one less element.
+Returns a `sm::vec` with one additional or one less element.

 ### Type conversions
 These return a new `vec` in the requested type: